Scarlet-banded barbet

 The scarlet-banded barbet (Capito wallacei) is a species of bird in the New World barbet family, Capitonidae.
 It is endemic to Peru.

 Taxonomy and systematics

 The scarlet-belted barbet was discovered in 1996 and formally described in 2000.
 According to the International Ornithological Committee (IOC), the species is monotypic.
-However, the South American Classification Committee of the American Ornithological Society (AOS) and the Clements taxonomy include the "Sira barbet" (Capito fitzpatricki) as a subspecies of it.
-The Cornell Lab of Ornithology's Birds of the World acknowledges that the "Sira" form is significantly different from the nominate and suggests that it be accorded species rank.
+However, the South American Classification Committee of the American Ornithological Society (AOS) and the Clements taxonomy consider the Sira barbet (Capito fitzpatricki) as a subspecies of scarlet-banded barbet.
+The Cornell Lab of Ornithology's Birds of the World acknowledges that Sira barbet is significantly different from the nominate and suggests that it be accorded species rank.

 Description

 The scarlet-banded barbet is 19.5 cm long and weighs 65 to 78 g.
 A strikingly colored species, its cap and nape are scarlet, while a broad white supercilium separates the crown from the black ear coverts.
 Most of the upperparts are black except for a yellow mid-back and large white rump patch.
 Below, the throat and upper breast are white, bordered below by a broad scarlet band, while the rest of the underparts are shades of yellow.